jhu-dvrk/dvrk-readthedocs/docs/pages/development/api/introduction.rst

 ############

-Each component of the dVRK described in the :ref:`software architecture <architecture>` provides a set of functionalities, i.e. commands/events for a |cisstMultiTask|_ component or topics/services for a ROS node (see :ref:`ROS bridges <bridge-ros>`)
+Each component of the dVRK described in the :ref:`software architecture <system-architecture>` provides a set of functionalities, i.e. commands/events for a |cisstMultiTask|_ component or topics/services for a ROS node (see :ref:`ROS bridges <bridge-ros>`)